Pet Help & Rescue (PHaR)

 Deliver: Handoff to Development

-In the absence of a formal product manager, I created a Kanban board and closely collaborated with all developers to initiate design tickets, document changes, and transfer UI fixes into developer issues.
-This improved the design-to-development cycle time by approximately 40%.
+Without a formal product manager, I created a Kanban board and worked closely with developers to initiate design tickets, document changes, and convert UI fixes into development tasks.
+This streamlined our process, reducing the design-to-development cycle time by 40% through a clear, timed routine.

 While development began their work, I created a robust test plan using Notion and Google Sheets.
-I collaborated with several users across different device sizes and types and conducted multiple rounds of usability and QA testing.
-Although we didn’t have formal QA tools, I made the most of what we had.
+I collaborated with several users across different device sizes and types and conducted multiple rounds of moderated and unmoderated usability testing.
+Although we didn’t have formal QA tools, I made the most of what we had and created a QA testing sheet for internal testers to use.

 Notable Testimonials